Clarence Carnes: Early life

 Clarence Carnes was born in Daisy, Oklahoma, the oldest of five children.
-He was raised in poverty, and his criminal activities began as a child, stealing candy bars from his school.
-He was sentenced to life imprisonment at the age of 16 for the murder of a garage attendant during an attempted hold-up.
-In early 1945, he escaped from the Granite Reformatory with a number of other prisoners, but was recaptured in April 1945 and sentenced to an additional 99 years for kidnapping a man, Jack Nance, while he was on the run.
-He was then sent to Leavenworth, but attempted to escape while in the custody of the United States Marshals Service and was transferred to Alcatraz along with an additional five-year sentence.
-There, he was assessed by psychiatrist Romney M. Ritchey and found to have a psychopathic personality, and to be emotionally unstable with an I.Q. of 93.
+He was raised in poverty.
+His criminal activities began as a child, stealing candy bars from his school.
+At the age of 16, he and a school mate from the Jones Academy (Oklahoma) were sentenced to life imprisonment for the 1943 murder of a garage attendant during an attempted hold-up.

+While awaiting charges, the two escaped from jail in Atoka, Oklahoma, but they were recaptured the same day.
+In early 1945, he escaped from the Granite Reformatory with a number of other prisoners.
+In April 1945 he was recaptured and sentenced to an additional 99 years for kidnapping a man, Jack Nance, while he was on the run.

+He was then sent to Leavenworth.
+He attempted to escape while in the custody of the United States Marshals Service and was transferred to Alcatraz, with an additional five-year sentence.
+There, he was assessed by psychiatrist Romney M. Ritchey and found to have a psychopathic personality, and to be emotionally unstable, with an I.Q. of 93.

 Alcatraz

 Carnes arrived on Alcatraz on July 6, 1945.
 On May 2, 1946, Carnes and five other inmates participated in a failed attempt to escape from Alcatraz which turned into the bloody "Battle of Alcatraz", so-called because three inmates and two prison officers died.
-After the escape failed, he was tried for murder along with the two other survivors, Sam Shockley and Miran Edgar Thompson, and was found guilty of participating in the plot.
-Shockley and Thompson were sentenced to death, however Carnes was not executed because he had not directly participated in the murders of the officers and was instead given a life sentence.
+After the escape failed, he was tried for murder with the two other survivors, Sam Shockley and Miran Edgar Thompson, and was found guilty of participating in the plot.

+Shockley and Thompson were sentenced to death.
+Carnes was not executed because he had not directly participated in the murders of the officers and was instead given a life sentence.
 Some corrections officers who had been taken hostage testified that he had refrained from following instructions to kill them.

-Carnes remained on Alcatraz until its closure in 1963, spending most of the time there in the segregation unit.
+Carnes remained on Alcatraz until its closure in 1963, spending most of his time there in the segregation unit.
 He claimed that he had received a postcard from Frank Morris and the Anglin brothers, John and Clarence, which read "Gone fishing", which was a code word that their escape had succeeded.
 No material evidence of such a postcard has been found.